mwysmolek/cinogy_batch_analyzer/README.md

 ### Moment-based (from `.m2`) is usually the right default
 - Very fast
 - No TIFF loading
-- Often aligns with vendor/internal calculations
+- Aligns with vendor/internal calculations

 ### Gaussian 1/e² can produce “too small” widths
 A Gaussian fit emphasizes the core.
 It may under-report width for: